How To Move Plants Safely | Big Apple Moving

 How to Move Your Plants Safely

-To have a successful move, it’s important to organize well.
-Getting your plants ready for the move can take a few weeks, but it’s worth it because your plants will be happy.
-Here’s a list of things to do each week before the move.
+To ensure a successful move, it’s crucial to stay organized.
+Following the tips to move plants safely may take a few weeks, but it’s worth the effort to keep your plants healthy and happy.
+Here’s a list of tasks to tackle each week leading up to your move.

 Two-three Weeks Before the Move